tatsumoto-ren/tatsumoto-ren.github.io/blog/whats-ajatt.md

 It is flexible and should evolve.
 Therefore,
 we are excited to continue his work.

+Originally,
+the name AJATT stood for *All Japanese All The Time*.
+But as people began applying the method to other languages, alternative readings were adopted.
+Some call it *All Joy All The Time*, because AJATT holds that **enjoying the process** in your target language is essential.
+Others read it as *Always Juggling A Target Tongue*, because the method keeps you constantly engaged with whatever language you are learning, no matter which one it is.
+Another reading is *All Journey All The Time*, which preserves the obsessive, immersive spirit of the old name without locking the idea to one language.
+There are other readings as well.

 To start learning with the AJATT method, read our [Table of Contents](table-of-contents.html).